mrqa/mrqa.github.io/papers.md

 # Accepted Papers

 Following papers are accepted to MRQA 2019.
-Regular research track papers will appear in the proceedings of the workshop, while non-arxival will not be included (but will be given opportunity to present in the workshop).
+Regular research track papers appear in the proceedings of the workshop, while non-arxival papers are not be included (but are given opportunity to present in the workshop).
-Accepted shared task papers will appear soon.
+Accepted shared task papers are also below.

 ### Research Track